codefori/vscode-ibmi/docs/README.md

 ]
 ```

+##### Library list profiles

+It is possible to save a library list's current state, so you can change and revert back to it later.
+We call that state a 'library list profile'.

+You can save the current library list into a profile by using the save button on the Library List view.
+You can provide it with a unique name, or use an existing one to overwrite an existing profile.

+To load a profile, which would set the library list, you can use the list/load button on the Library List view.

 #### Current library

 The library which will be set as the current library during compilation.

 You can change the current library with the 'Change build library' command (F1 -> Change build library).

 #### Home Directory

 Home directory for user.
 This directory is also the root for the IFS browser.